KateTheGreat22/KateTheGreat22/README.md

 - Proficient in: Python, JavaScript, C#, Erlang, and HTML
 - Skills: Microsoft Office, Excel, and Adobe Creative Cloud
+- Projects: Complied homework tasks into manageable amounts and distributed the information, created and managed a website by scratch, and wrote autonomous robotics code

 ## Let's Connect!